Voice of God — Can every Christian hear the voice of God?

 Then the LORD God took the man and put him into the garden of Eden to cultivate it and keep it.
 The LORD God commanded the man, saying, “From any tree of the garden you may eat freely; but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.”
 Genesis 2:15-17 (NASB)

-We should notice that many Old and New Testament believers did not hear the voice of God.
+We should notice there is no record of many Old and New Testament believers hearing the voice of God.
 There is no record that God appeared to Abraham’s wife Sarah, even though she appears in Hebrews 11 among the saints who were examples of faith.
 Scripture does not tell us that Esau or the twelve sons of Jacob heard the voice of God.
 In the New Testament, there is no record that those listed in Romans 16 heard the voice of God.
 There is no record that Timothy, Titus, Aquila, Prisca, Epaphrodites, Euodia, Syntyche, Archippus, Nypha, Eubulus, Pudens, Linus or Claudia ever heard the voice of God.
 Yet, they were believers.

 In summary, only a small number of saints have heard God speak directly to them.
 God does not speak directly to every believer.
 There is no promise in Scripture that all believers will hear the audible voice of God.